 How do you pitch a startup?

 Your startup pitch is everything and knowing how to pitch a startup is essential to your success.
 It doesn’t matter how innovative, well thought-out or potentially profitable your product idea is–if you can’t attract investors to your startup, your business will face serious difficulty scaling up and achieving wide-spread success.
 Of course, raising capital presents a unique set of challenges that many startups struggle with.
 Your prospective investors aren’t going to just take your word that your business is going flourish; you need to demonstrate to them that investing in your startup is likely to provide them with a good return on their investment.

 Successfully attracting capital requires putting together a strong, compelling pitch that convinces investors to back your startup (rather than the other 100 businesses also seeking their capital).
 As the competition for investors’ attention continues to grow, here are 17 key tips to follow in order to maximize your chance of winning over investors when pitching your startup.

 1. Keep your startup pitch simple

 Perhaps the single most important thing to remember when pitching your startup is that investors are inundated with investment proposals.
 Startup activity has continued to increase above pre-recession levels, meaning that investors have their pick of opportunities in which to invest their capital.
-That means that you need to clearly and quickly outline your business idea and you plan to offer investors a return on their investment.
+That means that you need to clearly and quickly outline your business idea and your plan to offer investors a return on their investment.

 Start out with a brief explanation of your business idea that immediately conveys your vision and purpose.
 Explain the problem that your startup is attempting to solve and why your business offers the solution.
 Outline how your business plans to generate revenue.
 Above all, avoid getting bogged down in details that distract from your message.